 Chickens Are Not Easier Or Less Expensive To Care For Than Mammals

 Many sources suggest that chickens (and sometimes farmed bird species in general) are easier to care for than mammals.
 This is a difficult comparison to make, and we suspect it is often made without a true understanding of the care chickens need.
-All animals have their own unique care needs, and whether or not these care needs are “easy” to provide depends a lot on the skills and understanding of the caregiver.
+All animals have their own unique care needs, and whether or not these care needs are “easy” to provide depends a lot on the skills and understanding of the Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue..
 We don’t find these comparisons between species very useful because of all the nuance involved, but we’d argue that chickens are actually more challenging to care for than some mammalian species.
 As a prey species, chickens are very good at masking signs of illness and injury until the condition progresses to the point where they are no longer able to hide it.
 This means that it takes thoughtful observation, regular health examinations, and a good understanding of potential signs of concern (which may be very subtle) to catch issues before they progress to a serious condition.
 And because of their small size, some issues that might be less urgent in a larger animal can have devastating consequences in a chicken.

 Many sources also suggest that chickens are less expensive to care for than mammals.
 This idea that chickens should be inexpensive to care for often results in recommendations geared towards supporting this idea, which could manifest as inappropriate housing recommendations (such as a plywood lean-to), an unhealthy diet (such as recommending chickens forage for all of their nutrients or feeding whatever you can get for free), and DIY (read: free or cheap) remedies for health issues rather than recommending a trip to the veterinarian.
-We’ll talk more about veterinary care next, but in terms of cost, the reality is that proper veterinary care for chickens is often more expensive than what one would pay for a sheep, goat, or cow.
+We’ll talk more about veterinary care next, but in terms of cost, the reality is that proper veterinary care for chickens is often more expensive than what one would pay for a sheep, goat, or While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.".
 While costs will vary by region and individual clinic, in general, you can expect to pay about $100 for a veterinary examination (more if it’s an emergency visit).
 Often, diagnostics will be necessary to determine the cause of a sick chicken’s symptoms, which could bring the total to over $200, not including the cost of prescribed medications.
 You’ll be looking at an even larger vet bill if advanced diagnostics or surgery is required.

 If you find a source that suggests chickens are easy or inexpensive to care for, you should be highly suspicious of the quality of the information they provide, especially regarding proper care practices.